-Two storey rear extensions usually have a greater impact on adjoining properties and the appearance of the area.
+Two storey rear extensions usually have a greater impact on adjoining properties and area.
 These will only be permitted where the following criteria are met:

-- extensions on attached houses should not project more than 2.5 metres when they are within 1 metre of the side boundary of the house.
-On detached houses the degree of separation from the adjoining house will be taken into account. - side windows should have a lower sill level of at least 1.7 metres above the internal floor level of the room which they serve unless they are obscure glazed and fixed below 1.7 metres.
+• extensions on attached houses should not project more than 2.5 metres when they the side boundary of the house.
+On detached houses the degree of separation from the adjoining into account.

+• side windows should have a lower sill level of at least 1.7 metres above the internal floor level of the serve unless they are obscure glazed and fixed below 1.7 metres.